MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

     }
     ```

-1. Materialized views that join with a dimension table (see [limitations](materialized-view-overview.md#known-issues-and-limitations)):
+1. Materialized views that join with a dimension table.
+See [limitations](materialized-view-overview.md#known-issues-and-limitations) before creating:

     <!-- csl -->
     ```